unacorbatanegra/patagonian_test/README.md

 # Patagonian Test

 Lyrics search app.
-Two ways of UI code was madded just to `showCase` what can be done.
+Two ways of UI code was made to showCase what can be done.

 ## Run the app